Blockchain developer

 making sure systems are secure to protect information

-developing and maintaining blockchain infrastructure
+developing and maintaining blockchain infrastructure while integrating it with other technologies

 working with other teams to integrate blockchain technology throughout an organisation